gravity182/homeserver/Installation.md

 Some services require authentication and there's no way to bypass it.
 For instance, Kavita.
 This is not good.
 You'll have to log in twice for such services: first in SSO and then in the service itself.
 This is not as bad as it sounds though: a SSO session usually lives for a week or longer, depending on your Authentik configuration.

 Some services support the notion of "Reverse auth proxy header".
-This HTTP header is set by Authentik and contains the name of an authenticated user.
 When service accepts a request with such a header, it authenticates the user automatically, mapping a username from the header to an internal user.
 The presence of this header means that user was already authenticated upstream.
 There are multiple Authentik headers you can select from: `X-authentik-username`, `X-authentik-name`, or `X-authentik-email`.
 Choose the one containing the actual service's internal username.